YassinRiyazi/Main/README.md

 2. Source file with appropriate comments must be implemented in ./src appropriate folder.

 3. Common mistakes and important feature should be mentioned in ./doc/notes/#.md

+4. Maximum 2 layers of overthinking

+5. Don't adopt newest version of the framework.
+Stay one stable version behind.
+    1. Unless it provides a feature that is needed.